 Dr. Frank Thieme, manager of development at Icon Genetics, demonstrates the small-scale introduction of bacteria containing engineered DNA into Nicotiana benthamiana, a close relative of tobacco.

-But CRISPR and other techniques used to edit genes will not go unused as the ethical debate over human genomic editing continues.
-Rather, industry and agriculture will reap the benefits of cheaper, more accurate gene editing as CRISPR and other gene editing techniques continue to improve.
+Gene-editing techniques such as CRISPR-Cas9 will not go unused as the ethical debate over human genomic editing continues.
+Rather, industry and agriculture will reap the benefits of cheaper, more accurate gene editing as the techniques continue to improve....

 Free Coronavirus Articles

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.